MuhammadElsaadany/CSV_Image-Combiner/README.md

 - Insert font file button. - Gives control of font color and size.
 - Shrinks font size automatically to prevent leaking outside the rectangle borders.
 - Gives control of rectangle borders size.
-- Can spawn rectangles up to amount of headers detected.
+- Can spawn rectangles up to total amount of headers detected.
-- Output files naming starts with 1 and ascends. - Allows adding a prefix too.
+- Output files naming starts with 1 and upwards. - Allows adding a prefix too.
 - Automatically adds x to image filename if missing data.
 - Has 2 more features that are intended to work in Arabic. (split output, convert score)